vgwb/Antura_arabic/docs/Modules/ApplicationFlow.md

 ### Play Session start

-When the user selects *play*, the **EA4S.Map.MiniMap** method is called, which initialises the new play session by notifying the teacher system through **Teacher.TeacherAI.InitialiseCurrentPlaySession()**, which resets the current play session status and selects the minigames to play for that play session (the amount of which is defined by the constant **ConfigAI.numberOfMinigamesPerPlaySession**).
+When the user selects *play*, the **Antura.Map.MiniMap** method is called, which initialises the new play session by notifying the teacher system through **Teacher.TeacherAI.InitialiseCurrentPlaySession()**, which resets the current play session status and selects the minigames to play for that play session (the amount of which is defined by the constant **ConfigAI.numberOfMinigamesPerPlaySession**).
 Refer to **Teacher.md** for details on minigame selection for a given play session.

 `** WARNING: the CurrentMiniGameInPlaySession data is now handled by the Teacher and PlayerProfile, but this is bad.
 Refactor it, then detail it here. **`